Shreesha99/next-components/README.md

 ```

 > 🎉 Version: **1.1.6**
-> ✨ New in this release: Major styling changes for the Accordion
+> ✨ New in this release: Major styling changes for multiple components